 The majority of fire lookouts and other Forest Service cabins can be booked through Recreation.gov.
 The website isn’t the easiest to navigate since it’s the same portal used to make reservations at the hundreds of campgrounds around the country.
 The best way is to search for campgrounds in the state you’re interested in and then filter the results to cabins or lookouts.
 (Or yurts!
 The site also lists some backcountry yurts – yes, you want to a stay in one, they’re awesome.)

 You’ll usually be given the code to unlock the padlock on the cabin door when you make your reservation.
 Don’t forget to write this combination down!
 You will be very sorry if you’ve trudged a few thousand feet up a mountain and have no way to get inside your cabin.

 Whether you’re looking for solitude, a gathering place, or just heat in the winter, staying at a fire lookout and or other Forest Service cabin can be a great option when trekking into the wilderness.
 They’re also a way to experience some of the forest’s history and understand the often-challenging lifestyle of the people who’ve worked to protect and preserve these public lands for future generations.

-Have you ever stayed at a fire lookout?
+Have you ever stayed at a Forest Service cabin?
 Tell us about it in the comments!